LaurentDardenne/EtsDateTime/docs/en-US/Get-EtsDatetimeMethod.md

 ```

 ## DESCRIPTION
-Get the names of extension methods list, added by the 'EtsDatetime' module.
+Get the names of extension methods list.

 ## EXAMPLES